Baguio Hotels, Inns, Resorts,

 If you prefer a more private and intimate setting where service is more personalized, choose to stay at an inn.

-If you are on business or on a "structured" trip (regular check-in/out schedules), prefer to buy all your food and drinks "in-house" and enjoy room service then choose a Baguio hotel or resort instead.
+If you are on business or on a "structured" trip (regular check-in/out schedules), prefer to buy your food and drinks "in-house" and enjoy room service then choose a Baguio hotel or resort instead.

 The Summer Capital of the Philippines is visited by many different types of travelers: tourists, large families on vacation, convention delegates, businessmen, wedding parties, honeymooners, budget travelers, backpackers...